xrennvidia/NeMo-Run/docs/source/index.rst

 Tutorials
 ---------

-The ``hello_world`` tutorial series provides a comprehensive introduction to NeMo Run, demonstrating its capabilities through a simple example.
+The ``hello_world`` tutorial series provides a comprehensive introduction to NeMo-Run, demonstrating its capabilities through a simple example.
 The tutorial covers:

 - Configuring Python functions using ``Partial`` and ``Config`` classes.
 - Executing configured functions locally and on remote clusters.